N. B. Minkoff: Life

 Minkoff published his first Yiddish poem in the Neie Velt in 1918.
 His poems and essays appeared in numerous periodicals since then, including Yiddishe Folk, Fraye Arbeter Shtime, Der Tog, Undzer Buch, Kern, Bodn, Kempfer, and Tzunkunft.
 In 1920, he was an editor of the In Sich anthology and In Sich magazines.
 He was also co-editor, publisher and writer for the magazines 1925 and 1926 with Michel Licht and co-editor of Bodn.
-He issued the first manifesto of the In-Zikh group, which emphasized modernism, cosmopolitanism, and individualism, with Jacob Glatstein and Aaron Glanz-Leyles.
-Leyles was his mentor in Yiddish poetry, and Glatstein was his classmate at New York University.
+He issued the first manifesto of the In-Zikh group, which emphasized modernism, cosmopolitanism, and individualism, with Jacob Glatstein and Aaron Glanz-Leyeles.
+Leyeles was his mentor in Yiddish poetry, and Glatstein was his classmate at New York University.
 His poetry was described by one source as intellectualized emotion, and as a trained musician he experimented with subtle rhythms of free verse.
 His first volume of Yiddish poetry, Lieder (Songs), was published in 1924.
 This was followed by Beim Rand (At the Edge) in 1945, which was written following the devastation of the Holocaust.
 He also wrote a study on the sixteenth century Yiddish minstrel Eliahu Bocker in 1950 and on Glückel of Hameln in 1952.
 He published several books of essays on Yiddish poetry, including Yiddish Classical Poets in 1937, Six Yiddish Critics in 1954, and the three-volume series Pioneers of Yiddish Poetry in America in 1956.

 Minkoff became managing editor of Zukunft in 1941.
 He was a contributing editor of the Algemeine Yidishe Entisklopedie and the Universal Jewish Encyclopedia.
 He became a faculty member of the Jewish Teachers Seminary in 1941, a lecturer in Yiddish literature for the New School for Social Research in 1946, and professor of Yiddish language and literature for the Academy for Higher Jewish Learning in 1952.
 He also became professor of Yiddish literature in the Philosophy Department of the Autonomous State University in Mexico City in the latter year to great success.
 He gave lectures in English.
 He was an initiator and co-founder of the Jewish Arts Center for the 1949 World Jewish Culture Congress in New York.